-VI.B.2.b) ensure manageable patient care responsibilities; and, (Core)
+VI.B.2.b) ensure manageable patient care responsibilities; and, ^(Core) [The Review Committee may further specify]

 Background and Intent: The Common Program Requirements do not define "manageable patient care responsibilities" as this is variable by specialty and PGY level.
 Review Committees will provide further detail regarding patient care responsibilities in the applicable specialty-specific Program Requirements and accompanying FAQs.
 However, all programs, regardless of specialty, should carefully assess how the assignment of patient care responsibilities can affect work compression, especially at the PGY-1 level.